Black Truffle Poutine

 RECIPE

-This recipe is published in ABC Organic Gardener Magazine issue #142 Winter 2023.
+This dish was also published in ABC Organic Gardener Magazine issue #142 Winter 2023.